Getting Access to Film Screenings

 As a film critic develops a strong portfolio of work, it actually becomes pretty easy to reach out to publicists for screening opportunities.
 Finding a recognized platform to publish your reviews, joining a film critics group, and networking with other film critics all provide avenues to getting in with the studios.
 You can contact studio representatives in California, and they will direct you to regional reps (for North Carolina critics, most reps are in Atlanta).

-Most films distributed in wide-release will have early screenings.
+Most films distributed in wide-release will have early screenings (in-person or online).
 If a movie isn’t screened for the critics –it is usually a bad sign.
 There are a few exceptions to the rule.
 Faith-based films, and other specialty demographically-targeted films (Madea films & popcorn comedies) rarely have preview screenings because the filmmakers don’t feel that critics will add or distract from the box-office results.

 Where are screenings?
-Most may not be local unless you live in a large metro area –so you may need to drive some distance to see the preview screening (In North Carolina you could find screenings in Charlotte or Raleigh).
+Most may not be local unless you live in a large metro area –so you may need to drive some distance to see the preview screening (In North Carolina you could find screenings in Charlotte or Raleigh in non-pandemic times).

 How do I get on the invite list?
 You have to prove you are worthy.
-If you are reviewing new films –you need to have at least 6 months of reviews under your belt and prove that you have an audience.
-Then you can contact the distribution companies public relations offices in Calif. and get the process started.
+If you are reviewing new films –you need to have at least 6 months – three years of reviews under your belt and prove that you have an audience.
+Then you can contact the distribution companies public relations offices and get the process started.
 They will want to see and examine your body of work (print, radio, TV, online, podcasts).

 What studios will want to know: Your media outlet, statistics or distribution of your outlet, and key demographics (age, gender, income, habits of your audience, etc.).